jodersky/akka-serial/README.md

 Note: flow may work on older versions of the tested OS kernels.

+## Native side
+Since hardware is involved in serial communication, a Scala-only solution is not possible.
+Nevertherless, the native code is kept simple and minimalistic with the burden of dealing with threads left to Scala.
+The code aims to be POSIX compliant and therefore easily portable.

 ## Build
 A complete build of flow involves two parts